Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Over/under insights

-- Buffalo and its opponents have combined to score more than 43.5 points in five of 12 games this season.
+- Buffalo has combined with its opponents to score more than 43.5 points in five of 12 games this season.

-- New England's games have gone over 43.5 points in six of 12 chances this season.

-- The combined points per game average of the two teams, 57.6, is 14.1 points more than Monday's over/under.
+- The two teams combine to score 57.6 points per game, 14.1 more than the over/under in this contest.

-- These two squads combine to allow 32.3 points per game, 11.2 fewer than this contest's over/under.
+- The 32.3 combined points per game that these two squads have allowed this season are 11.2 fewer than the 43.5 over/under in this contest.

-- The Bills and their opponents have scored an average of 48.9 points per game in 2020, 5.4 more than Monday's total.
+- Bills games this season feature an average total of 48.9 points, a number 5.4 points higher than Monday's over/under.

-- In 2020, games involving the Patriots have averaged a total of 44.9 points, 1.4 more than the set total in this contest.
+- The 43.5-point total for this game is 1.4 points below the 44.9 points per game average total in Patriots games this season.

 Bills stats and trends

-- Buffalo has eight wins against the spread in 11 games this year.
+- In Buffalo's 11 games this season, it has eight wins against the spread.

-- So far this season, the Bills have been installed as favorites by a 3-point margin or more 11 times and are 7-4 ATS in those games.
+- The Bills have been favored by 2.5 points or more 11 times this season and are 7-4 ATS in those matchups.

-- Buffalo's games this year have gone over the point total five times in 12 opportunities (41.7%).
+- Buffalo's games this year have hit the over on five of 12 set point totals (41.7%).

-- Buffalo is 8-2 against the spread and 7-2 overall in games when it puts up more than 15.8 points.
+- When Buffalo puts up more than 15.8 points, it is 8-2 against the spread and 7-2 overall.

-- Buffalo is 7-2 against the spread and 6-2 overall when the team churns out over 316.7 yards.
+- In games that Buffalo piles up over 316.7 yards, the team is 7-2 against the spread and 6-2 overall.

-- This year, the Bills have 16 turnovers, nine fewer than the Patriots have takeaways (25).
+- The Bills have turned the ball over 16 times this season, nine fewer than the Patriots have forced (25).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Patriots.